zhaowei95/auth-python-script/README.md

-# auth-python-script
-Python Script to call ManagementAPI
+# Python Script to call Management API

+This Script calls

+To install:

+Function 1

+Function 2

+Function 3